valentina-hayajneh/Patch-antenna/README.md

 The following figure shows the layout and physical parameters of the reference antenna used for benchmarking:

 <img width="1411" height="573" alt="image" src="https://github.com/user-attachments/assets/ab94611d-d4cd-4755-bf62-7b90bef69f48" />

  **Figure 1**: Dimensions and layout of the benchmark inset-fed microstrip patch antenna

 Expected results from the reference design are shown below:

 <img width="1409" height="546" alt="image" src="https://github.com/user-attachments/assets/c62bb86d-8126-4c8d-9679-e86dc6257598" />

- **Figure 2**: Theoretical performance of the benchmark antenna as reported in the reference paper
+ **Figure 2**: Theoretical performance of the benchmark antenna as reported in the reference paper.

 ---
 ## The Designed Antenna — Geometry